 So, what did we see those first couple days?
 Short answer, everything.
 We went to the Musée d’Orsay where we saw Degas’ dancers, marveled in the sweeping heights of Notre Dame, had a picnic outside the Jardin du Luxembourg, walked around the Panthéon, went up in the Montparnasse Tower at night for a true view of the city of lights, and spent hours strolling around the the 6th and 7th arrondissements.

 END YOUR DAY

 The first day ended in a very Parisienne way as we spent a few hours drinking wine (and not enough food…) at a café near our Airbnb, which is perhaps what we should have done a lot more of.
-Our second day concluded with a Michelin star dinner at Le Timbre and an amazing apple dessert that I’m still dreaming about.
+Our second day concluded with dinner at Le Timbre and an amazing apple dessert that I’m still dreaming about.
 Yup, there was a non-chocolate dessert and I was into it.